chadhindsight/todo-vue/README.md

 # todo-vue

-A basic todo app built with Vue.js
+A basic todo app built with Vue.js and vue cli

 ## Project setup